 Grass-Fed Lambs Are Humanly Raised

 All lambs are raised humanly because lamb raisers love their lambs more than PETA folks love animals or people.
 Hormone implants are banned as are subtherapeutic antibiotics.
 Grain or unnatural feeds are not allowed.
-Like producers here in the USA, Australian shepherds run health programs that follow industry standards.
+Like producers here in the USA, New Zealand shepherds run health programs that follow industry standards.
 Animal health is of paramount importance as is what the lambs eat.

 Grass-Fed Lamb: Meat Packs